Series | Old Drawings Journey TOP

 Koiwai Farm's Historic Buildings and the "Club"

-Koiwai Farm was established in 1891 (Meiji 24).
-It was named after the initials of the three co-founders, Ono Gishin (Vice President of the Japanese Railway Company), Iwasaki Yanosuke (President of Mitsubishi), and Inoue Masaru (Director General of the Railway Bureau), who dreamed of developing a modern farm.
-The land at the foot of Mt.
-Iwate was a barren wilderness of volcanic ash soil, but large-scale development began, including soil improvement and planting of windbreak and snowbreak forests.
-The plantations eventually expanded to two-thirds of the farm area, and while playing a role in protecting the farm, they developed into a forestry business.
-Through more than a century of tireless efforts, the barren wilderness was transformed into lush green land.
-If you drive straight from Koiwai Station on the JR Tazawako Line on Prefectural Road 219 towards Mt.
-Iwate, you will come across a vast farm of about 3,000 hectares (the size of Chuo Ward and Minato Ward combined) stretching from Shizukuishi Town to Takizawa City.
-And along this prefectural road stand the main facilities of Koiwai Agriculture.
-21 of the buildings built from the end of the Meiji period to the early Showa period have been designated as Important Cultural Properties of Japan this year.
-Most of the buildings are still in use today, and consist of cowsheds, warehouses, offices, etc., but in the headquarters area there is a "club" designed and built in 1914 (Taisho 3).
-It is a wooden one-story building with a hipped roof and clapboard facade, and was built as a place to receive and accommodate visitors and as a meeting place for employees.
-The building was originally built in 1899 (Meiji 32) at a different location, but was moved to its current location in 1914 and extensively renovated and expanded.
-A large-scale renovation was carried out again in 1927 (Showa 2), and the building is now primarily used as a conference room.
+Koiwai Farm opened in 1891 (Meiji 24).
+Its name, "Koiwai," comes from the initials of the three co-founders who dreamed of pioneering a modern farm: Ono Gishin (Vice President of the Japan Railway Company), Iwasaki Yanosuke (President of Mitsubishi), and Inoue Masaru (Director General of the Japan Railway Bureau).
+Located at the foot of Mount Iwate, the land was once a barren wilderness of volcanic ash soil.
+However, extensive development began, including soil improvement and the planting of windbreak and snowbreak forests.
+The plantations eventually expanded to cover two-thirds of the farm's land, and while protecting the farm, they also developed into a forestry business.
+Over a century of tireless effort, the barren wilderness was transformed into lush green land.
+Driving straight from Koiwai Station on the JR Tazawako Line along Prefectural Route 219 toward Mount Iwate, you'll come across a vast 3,000-hectare farm stretching from Shizukuishi Town to Takizawa City (the combined size of Chuo Ward and Minato City).
+Along this road are the main Koiwai Agricultural facilities.
+This year, 21 of the buildings, dating from the late Meiji period to the early Showa period, were designated as Important Cultural Properties by the national government.
+Most of the buildings are still in use today, including barns, warehouses, and offices.
+The headquarters area includes the "Club," designed and constructed in 1914 (Taisho 3).
+This single-story wooden building with a hipped roof and clapboard facade was built to accommodate guests, accommodate overnight stays, and host employee meetings.
+Originally constructed in 1899 (Meiji 32), the building was relocated to its current location in 1914 and extensively renovated and expanded.
+After that, a major renovation was carried out again in 1927 (Showa 2), and now it is mainly used as a conference room.

 Our old drawings of Koiwai Farm